Hierarchy of timescales in a disordered spin-$1/2$ XX ladder: Diffusion constant

 \subsection{Static susceptibility per spin}

 The disorder-averaged infinite-temperature static susceptibilities, as presented in Eqs.~\eqref{eq:spin_suscep} and \eqref{eq:energy_suscep}, can be defined as

-where $\chi_{\mu}{(\wmat, \beta)}$ represents the static susceptibility per spin for a specific disorder realization at a given inverse temperature.
+where $\chi_{\mu}{(\beta)}$ represents the static susceptibility per spin for a specific disorder realization at a given inverse temperature.
 This quantity is calculated using the following expression

-To obtain the disorder-averaged infinite-temperature static susceptibilities given in Eqs.~\eqref{eq:spin_suscep} and \eqref{eq:energy_suscep}, we first rewrite their conserved quantities as a linear combinations of Pauli strings for a single disorder realization, where every parameters of Hamiltonian are stored symbolically, and then trace them out to find their expectation values.
+To obtain the disorder-averaged infinite-temperature static susceptibilities given in Eqs.~\eqref{eq:spin_suscep} and \eqref{eq:energy_suscep}, we first rewrite their conserved quantities as a linear combinations of Pauli strings for a single disorder realization, where every parameter of the Hamiltonian is stored symbolically, and then trace them out to find their expectation values.
 For the disorder average, we symbolically integrate them over each $w_{\ell, i}$ with respect to their distributions, which eventually yields $\overline{\chi_\mu}{(\beta=0)}$.